ManojKumarAchanta/manojkumarachanta/README.md

 # Hi there!
 I'm Manoj Kumar Achanta

-🎓 **B.Tech IT Student | Web Developer**
+🎓 **Full Stack Developer**

 ---

 Welcome to my GitHub!
-I'm a third-year B.Tech student in Information Technology, building a solid foundation in full-stack development with the **MERN stack** and diving deep into **Data Structures and Algorithms (DSA)** .
+I'm a final year B.Tech student in Information Technology, building a solid foundation in full-stack development with the **MERN stack** and diving deep into **Data Structures and Algorithms (DSA)** .
 Here’s a quick glimpse of what I’m working on and what you can find here:

 - 🌱 Currently learning: Linux, and building projects with MERN Stack.
 - 🚀 Developing real-world applications: My latest project is an chat app.